reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

 ## What is @JsonCreator

-The @JsonCreator annotation is a part of the [Jackson API](https://fasterxml.github.io/jackson-annotations/javadoc/2.13/com/fasterxml/jackson/annotation/JsonCreator.html) that helps in deserialization. **Deserialization is a process of converting a JSON string into a java object.**
+The @JsonCreator annotation is a part of the [Jackson API](https://fasterxml.github.io/jackson-annotations/javadoc/2.13/com/fasterxml/jackson/annotation/JsonCreator.html) that helps in deserialization. **Deserialization is a process of converting a JSON string into a Java object.**
 This is especially useful when we have multiple constructors/static factory methods for object creation.
 With the `@JsonCreator` annotation we can specify which constructor/static factory method to use during the deserialization process.

 ## Working with @JsonCreator annotation